 Eric answers whether the value of professional producing has increased or decreased in a world where everyone is a content creator.

 He talks about growing up in Florida and why the people there are weird.

 He discusses his path attending four colleges, studying telecommunication management, selling radio on-air advertising and finding his way to Charlotte.

 Eric answers what was difficult and what he loved as Vice President of Broadcasting and Content at WTVI, Charlotte’s PBS station.

 He discusses helping other people do better and what he has learned about creativity.

-Eric plays a lightning round sharing answers on Dusty Rhodes, Lums hot dogs, roadside stands, speed traps, the Florida Gators, the Auburn-Alabama rivalry, Dan Marino, the Miami Hurricanes, marching bands, high school kicking, picking college football games, and the Boy Scouts of America.
+Eric answers a lightning round about Dusty Rhodes, hot dogs, speed traps, the Florida Gators, Dan Marino, marching bands, college football games, and the Boy Scouts of America.

 plus Mark’s Personal Word Essay: Football is Transcendent

 How do you help others do better?

 We invite your posts on our Facebook page.